Amboy, California

 Amboy is an unincorporated community in San Bernardino County, in California's Mojave Desert, west of Needles and east of Ludlow on historic Route 66.
 It is roughly 60 mi northeast of Twentynine Palms.
 As of 2020, the town's business district still contained a post office, a historic restaurant-motel, and a Route 66 tourist shop, all operated by the town's population of four people.
+As of 2024, only the gas station was open, and the population was zero.